RuiChen12/RuiChen12.github.io/essays/SmartQuestion.md

 Please someone explain this, todos is an array then why the mapping is not working here.
 ```

-On Stack Overflow, the question "todos.map is not a function" is an example that partially meets the standards of a smart question.
-The asker identifies the specific error message, todos.map is not a function and describes the conditions under which the issue occurs.
-They also provide a portion of the code, showing how the data is retrieved rather than just describing the error.
-Additionally, the asker expresses their confusion—todos is supposed to be an array, yet the .map() function does not work—demonstrating that they have engaged in some logical reasoning before posting the question.
-However, the question still has several shortcomings that prevent responders from providing efficient assistance.
+On Stack Overflow, the question "Getting data.map is not a function" is a partial example of a smart question.
+The asker clearly states the error message and describes when it happens.
+They also share part of their code, showing how they get the data instead of just describing the problem.
+Additionally, they explain their confusion—todos should be an array, but .map() is not working.
+This shows they thought about the issue before asking.
+However, the question has some weaknesses that make it harder for others to give a useful answer.

-First, the title is too vague—it only states the error message without specifying the context in which the error occurs.
-A better title would be something more specific, such as "todos.map error in React useEffect, possibly related to localStorage", which would immediately indicate to responders that the issue may be connected to useEffect or localStorage.
-Second, the asker assumes that todos is an array but does not provide debugging information, such as console.log(todos), to confirm this assumption.
-Since data stored in localStorage is by default a string, the asker should first verify the data type instead of relying solely on intuition.
-Additionally, the asker does not realize that the line localStorage.setItem("todos", JSON.stringify("todos")) stores the string "todos" rather than an array.
-If localStorage.getItem("todos") returns a string, directly using JSON.parse() to parse it could lead to an unexpected data format, causing the .map() error.
-Finally, the asker mentions that "removing the div allows the code to work," but does not explain how div might affect the execution of todos.map().
-This lack of clarity makes it difficult for responders to provide a comprehensive answer.
+First, the title is too general.
+It only states the error without saying where it happens.
+A better title would be something like "todos.map error in React useEffect, possibly related to localStorage", which immediately gives more context.
+Second, the asker assumes todos is an array but does not provide debugging output, such as console.log(todos), to confirm it.
+Since localStorage stores everything as a string, they should first check the data type instead of assuming.
+Also, the asker does not realize that the line localStorage.setItem("todos", JSON.stringify("todos")) saves the string "todos" instead of an actual array.
+If localStorage.getItem("todos") returns a string, using JSON.parse() on it could cause an unexpected data format, leading to the .map() error.
+Finally, the asker notes that "removing the div allows the code to work," but does not explain how the <div> might be affecting todos.map().
+This missing detail makes it harder for others to fully understand and solve the problem.

 ```
 A: